-The Co-ordinator for Collective Worship is the Lay Chaplains who are at present Miss Lorley Shelton and Miss Alex Shelton-Bourke.
-The Co-ordinators are responsible for planning and organising whole Academy Collective Worship; and supporting staff and students to prepare Acts of Worship for forms, houses and year groups.
-The Co-Ordinators are also responsible for training staff in collective worship and leading Collective Worship for staff on INSET days etc.
+The Co-ordinators for Collective Worship are the Lay Chaplains who are at present Miss Lorley Shelton and Mr Hugh Cafferkey.
+The Co-ordinators are responsible for planning and organising whole Academy Collective Worship and supporting staff and students to prepare Acts of Worship for forms, houses and year groups.
+The Co-ordinators are also responsible for training staff in collective worship and leading Collective Worship for staff on INSET days etc.